Sumo Logic supports the following options for API authentication:

 api.us2.sumologic.com, and so on.
 For more information, see Sumo Logic Endpoints.

 If you prefer to use basic access authentication, you can do a Base64 encoding of your

 <accessId>:<accessKey> to authenticate your HTTPS request.
 The following is an example request, replace the placeholder

 <encoded> with your encoded access id and access key string:

-For example, in most Linux distributions you can use the 'base64' command.
-If access id was
+In most Linux distributions you can use the 'base64' command.
+If the access id was

 Aladdin and your access key was